adityaramesh/ccbase/README.md

 	throw parse_error(cc::format("Error parsing header: expected $0 at "
 	"line $1, column $2, but got $3 instead.", a, line, col, b));

-The formatting functions provided by CCBase.Format are listed in the table below.
+The formatting functions provided by `ccbase.format` are listed in the table below.
 Each of them is a lightweight wrapper that forwards each variadic template argument to the destination output stream using `operator<<`.